ClimbsRocks/slides/README.md

 And feel free to submit ideas to make them even better.
 Just make sure to give proper credit and blame back to the source :)

+### License
+All content is available under an MIT License